Clout-Team/JarCraftinator/README.md

   - Entities
   - Pathfinding & Pathfinding API
 - Multiple Worlds
-- Plugin API (we may begin implementing this earlier)

 ### Development Goals
 - Protocol API that will not break on updates